litchipi/blog/posts/rust/containers_in_rust/part2.md

 Before diving into the real work, let's validatet the arguments passed from the commandline.
-We will just check that the `mount_dir` actually exists, but this part can be extended with additionnal checks, as we add more options, etc ...
+We will just check that the `mount_dir` actually exists, but this part can be extended with additional checks, as we add more options, etc ...
 Let's replace the placeholders in `src/cli.rs` with the actual arguments validation:
 ``` rust
 pub fn parse_args() -> Result<Args, Errcode> {